blakemcbride/medley-intro/README.md

 This repository contains a document designed to be an introduction to the Medley system.
 It assumes general knowledge of Lisp.

-This repository contains a PDF file of the that document.
+This repository also contains a PDF file of the that document.

 ## Useful Pointers